USDA-ARS-GBRU/Grass_annotation_pipeline/README.md

 This is a project supported by the U.S. Department of Agriculture - Agricultural Research Service (USDA-ARS) - Genomics and Bioinformatics Research Unit (GBRU) through CRIS Project No. 6066-21310-006-000-D. Additional project support for riptide sequencing was through Breeding Insight, funded by USDA-ARS.

+## Description

+We present a reference-grade chromosome-scale genome assembly for the popular freeze-tolerant diploid cultivar ‘Raleigh’, utilizing data from PacBio CCS, Illumina, and Hi-C technologies.
+The reference genome has been resolved into two haplotype assemblies (465.41 and 401.52 Mb), accounting for 95.2% and 82.1% of the expected haplotype genome size respectively, each anchored on the nine chromosomes and a total of 62,454 genes.
+Analysis of the assembly revealed 50.70% of the genome contained repeats.
+Analysis of the diversity within the species not covered by the reference genome was obtained by a panel of 79 genotypes including commercial cultivars, breeding lines, and plant introductions by low-coverage sequencing identifying 605,038 single nucleotide polymorphisms (SNPs).

 ## Step 1: Process RNA-Seq Files